Abscess

 The Do’s

-- Do use appropriate antibiotics based on culture results and local susceptibility patterns.
-This is crucial for effective treatment and preventing antibiotic resistance.
+Consequently, use targeted antibiotics.
+Based on the culture results and local susceptibility patterns, use appropriate antibiotics.
+This is crucial not only for effective treatment but also for preventing antibiotic resistance.

 The Don’ts:

-- Don’t rely solely on antibiotics for the treatment of most abscesses.
-While antibiotics may be used as an adjunct to drainage, they are usually not sufficient on their own.
+First and foremost, don’t rely solely on antibiotics.
+While antibiotics can be a helpful adjunct to drainage, they are usually not sufficient on their own to resolve an abscess.

-- Don’t delay drainage of an abscess, as this can lead to complications such as spread of infection, sepsis, and fistula formation.
+Moreover, don’t delay drainage.
+Delaying drainage can lead to serious complications, including the spread of infection, sepsis, and fistula formation.

-- Don’t neglect to investigate and address underlying predisposing factors that may have contributed to abscess formation.
+Furthermore, don’t neglect underlying factors.
+It’s crucial to investigate and address any underlying predisposing factors that may have contributed to the abscess formation.

-- Don’t forget to follow up with the patient to ensure complete resolution and monitor for recurrence.
+Finally, don’t forget to follow up.
+Always follow up with the patient to ensure complete resolution of the abscess and to monitor for any recurrence.
 (12)(13)(14)

 Terminology